Universite-Gustave-Eiffel/plamade/README.md

 `../gradlew clean build installDist --refresh-dependencies`

+Go into project root folder `cd ..`

 Run ./gradlew platform:run

 Edit the configuration file located in `platform/build/resources/main/config.yaml` with the auth credentials.

 Run ./gradlew platform:run

-Once the application has started, point your web browser to [http://localhost:9580](http://localhost:9580) to access the platform
+Once the application has started, point your web browser to [http://localhost:9590](http://localhost:9590) to access the platform